 How much it costs to expand a kitchen all depends on how much work you plan to do.
 As well as build costs and professional fees, there will likely be the cost of applying for planning permission and getting building regulations approval to include also.
 Finally, you need to budget for the kitchen itself, including flooring and decoration.

-Our expert tips provide all the information you need to achieve your ideal outcome, while ensuring you set a realistic budget (and then stick to it), and you can find plenty of inspiration among our kitchen extension ideas under £200k and kitchen extension ideas for period homes.
+Our expert tips provide all the information you need to achieve your ideal kitchen extension, while ensuring you set a realistic budget (and then stick to it), and you can find plenty of inspiration among our kitchen extension ideas under £200k and kitchen extension ideas for period homes.